|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Gobhi Chana Tikka Masala is lovely vegetarian alternative to a non-vegetarian Indian favorite!
+Gobhi Chana Tikka Masala is a lovely vegetarian alternative to a non-vegetarian Indian favorite.
 You can make it with many different vegetables but this combination of chickpeas and cauliflower tastes really good!
 The tikka sauce is easy to cook beforehand and freeze.
 Just don't add the cream until you are ready to heat and eat.
 Simply thaw, heat through, add chickpeas and cauliflower and cream and stir.
 Serve on a bed of plain, boiled Basmati rice or with hot Naan!

 - 1 medium-sized cauliflower cut into medium florets

 - 1 can of Kabuli chana/ chickpeas